 The health issues on this list have been reported in this breed over the years, but that doesn’t mean they will surely occur in your dog as well.

 The German Shorthaired Pointer is generally speaking a healthy breed.
+Their average lifespan is 12 to 14 years.
 However, just like all other dogs, they can be affected by certain health issues.
 The following list of diseases is not arranged in any particular order, meaning that these dogs are not more susceptible to the diseases at the top of the list and vice versa.

 The health issues that have been reported in German Shorthaired Pointers are: